simplificator/simplificator-blog/content/posts/how-we-sped-up-our-model-spec-to-run-12-times-faster.md

 ---
-title: "How we sped up our model spec to run 12 times faster"
+title: How we sped up our model spec to run 12 times faster
 date: 2015-02-19
 ---